-The Dean of Postgraduate Research and Education must approve applications from candidates who do not satisfy the standard entry requirements.
+The Dean must approve applications from candidates who do not satisfy the standard entry requirements.

 4.5.
-Recording Decisions
+Recording decisions

 A record should be kept of the reasons for rejecting an application or for making an offer for an alternative programme.
 A record may be placed within the applicant's file, and/or a note may be recorded under the 'Notes' facility on the Applicant Details screen of the Postgraduate Admissions System.